-Our consolidated net sales increased 2.5% to \$142.1 million in 2016, compared to net sales of \$138.7 million in 2015.
-Global market demand for back-end semiconductor test and assembly equipment is highly cyclical and sales in the first six months of 2016 benefitted from the improved business conditions in the semiconductor industry.
+Our consolidated net sales increased 2.5% to \$211.4 million in 2016, compared to \$206.2 million in 2015.
+Global market demand for back-end semiconductor test and assembly equipment is highly cyclical and sales in the first nine months of 2016 are up, slightly, and have benefitted from slowly improving business conditions in the semiconductor industry and demand for equipment for testing devices used in mobile, automotive and computing applications.
+Our net sales in 2016 also benefitted from the recognition of \$3.0 million for deferred sales credits that expired in the second quarter.